Parag Pathak: Education reform

 Aside from his work on market design, Pathak is also a leading scholar in education reform.
 Together with Joshua Angrist, he is most well known for numerous studies of charter schools which use randomness in assignment lotteries to deal with differences between charter and traditional students.
 One study compares Boston's charter, pilot and traditional schools, and finds Boston's charter schools to be unusually effective.
-A report by the Boston Teacher's Union criticized the report, claiming that they could not generalize the methodology to less-popular schools without waiting lists.
+A report by the Boston Teachers Union criticized the report, claiming that they could not generalize the methodology to less-popular schools without waiting lists.

-He was also part of the team that conducted the first lotter-based study of a KIPP charter school.
-Work with Joshua Angrist and Christopher Walters finds that charter schools outside of urban areas are not particularly effective.
+He was also part of the team that conducted the first lottery-based study of a KIPP charter school.
+Work with Joshua Angrist and Christopher Walters found that charter schools outside of urban areas are not particularly effective.
 Another study considers the effects of Boston's charter schools on college enrollment and persistence.

-With Atila Abdulkadiroglu and Joshua Angrist, Pathak coauthored a more controversial study that examines the effects of Boston and New York's exam schools (Stuyvesant High School, Brooklyn Tech, Bronx Science, Boston Latin School, Boston Latin Academy, John D. O'Bryant School).
+With Atila Abdulkadiroglu and Joshua Angrist, Pathak coauthored a more controversial study that examined the effects of Boston and New York's exam schools (Stuyvesant High School, Brooklyn Tech, Bronx Science, Boston Latin School, Boston Latin Academy, John D. O'Bryant School).
 Because students are admitted to those schools solely using a standardized test, Pathak and his coauthors assumed that students slightly above and below the admission cutoff were academically similar prior to attendance at an exam school.
 After comparing the two cohorts after the completion of high school, the study found that attending a highly selective exam school had no impact on standardized test performance or college admissions, and that the supposed academic benefit of attending those schools was the result of selection bias (schools admitting previously talented students) rather than education quality.